 These offers are ok, but I would hang around for a LTO Amex offer through the CARDMATCHTM tool, or a one day offer like the 75,000 Business Gold offer we just saw a couple weeks ago.

-For earning Ultimate Rewards, the Chase Sapphire Preferred® Card is the best personal card, and we all know that the Ink Bold® Business Card & Ink Plus® Business Card are the best Ultimate Rewards business card options.
+For earning Ultimate Rewards, the Chase Sapphire Preferred® Card is the best personal card, and we all know that the Ink Bold® Business Charge Card & Ink Plus® Business Card are the best Ultimate Rewards business card options.

 Combining your British Airways Avios with your Iberia account opens up another possibility of getting to Europe without the hefty fuel surcharges BA will hit you with.
 Flying business class on Iberia offers the best savings, and is probably what I will do when I find the time to head to Madrid.
 Can’t wait for that trip.
 It’s going to be epic.